Jernvrede/alienfx/README.md

 It is unfortunately dependant on python-future.
 Python-future is no longer compatible with Python 3.13.

+[RECENTLY THERE HAVE BEEN AN UPDATE TO THE AUR PACKAGE] Dependencie of python-future is removed.
+The workaround may not be needed anymore.
+(Date: 251202)

 1.  ## Installing:

     1.1     Using Pacman we can install all other dependancies:<br>